kshaffer/musicianship-curriculum/Syllabus-2012Fall/musi198-syllabus.md

 # Assessment #

-There are 107 course objectives listed above.
-12 are holistic, 95 content, in a total of six categories.
 Fundamentals and technology assessments have two possible results: *pass* or *fail*.
 All other categories will be assessed on a four-point scale: 4 = *mastery*, 3 = *passing*, 2 = *progressing but not passing*, 1 = *failing*, and 0 = *not attempted*.

-The faith objective will be assessed through the student's blog posts, comments, and revisions.
-To pass the faith objective, a student must perform up to standard on a single assessment *and continue to perform up to standard on subsequent assessments that include related material*.

 Writing objectives will all be assessed through the student's blog posts, comments, and revisions.
-To pass a writing objective, a student must perform up to standard on two assessments for the same objective in a row *and continue to perform up to standard on subsequent assessments that include related material*.
+To pass a *content* writing objective, a student must meet the requirements listed above for that specific objective.
+To pass the *holistic* writing objectives (except for the one relating specifically to comments), a student must submit a portfolio of blog posts (minimum of two).
+Any objective met by all posts in the portfolio will be considered *passing*.
+New or revised posts can be submitted later in order to fulfill remaining objectives; however, those new posts must also meet the objectives already passed in order to retain a passing mark for that category.
+In other words, the *last two posts submitted* must meet all objectives in order to pass all objectives for the semester.
+The holistic writing objective "write constructive critical responses to classmates' writings on music" will be evaluated in terms of comments left on classmates' blogs.
+Students can choose five comments they would like to be evaluated for this objective, at least three of which must come after midterm (October 5).
+If a student does not choose comments for evaluation, I will evaluate the five most recent comments as of the last day of classes.
+Students are strongly encouraged to submit a blog portfolio well in advance of the end of the semester in case significant revisions are necessary.

 Fundamentals objectives will be assessed through in-class timed quizzes.
 We will have at least one quiz per class meeting until all diligent students have met those objectives.
 To pass a fundamentals objective, a student must perform up to standard on a single quiz.